Snow in Florida: Events

 The vast majority of snow events in Florida occurred in North Florida and the Jacksonville area.
-According to the National Weather Service, the record snowfall for the city of Jacksonville is 1.9 inches (4.83 cm), which fell on February 12, 1899.
-Tampa has a record snowfall of 0.2 inches (5.08 mm) which occurred on January 19, 1977.
+According to the National Weather Service, the record snowfall for the city of Jacksonville is 1.9 in, which fell on February 12, 1899.
+Tampa has a record snowfall of 0.2 in which occurred on January 19, 1977.

 Due to larger populations and more advanced communication networks, snow events are witnessed and reported much more frequently in recent years than in historical eras.
 Interpretations of this timeline must therefore be made with caution, as observed patterns may not reflect actual climate-related trends in annual snowfall but rather improved reporting.
 Additionally, the presence of hard rime or ice pellets being mistaken for snowflakes should also be considered.
 Finally, many of the reports below are not "official" National Weather Service reports, many being compiled by the newspapers and media, personal observations, and stories passed down through the years.